 3. Get your solar panel system installed before the end of the year

 It’s always best to consult with your tax advisor or accountant on your unique situation.
-However, if you’re looking to play it as safe as possible, having an operational system by the end of 2019 helps ensure you’re eligible for the full 30 percent tax credit.
+However, if you’re looking to play it as safe as possible, having an operational system by the end of 2020 helps ensure you’re eligible for the 26 percent tax credit.

 Compare your solar options on EnergySage

-If you’re looking to claim the 2019 solar tax credit, now’s the time to get started on your solar project.
+If you want to lock in the 26 percent tax credit, now’s the time to get started on your solar project.
 When you register on the EnergySage Solar Marketplace, you can receive up to seven quotes from pre-screened installers.
 All quotes on the Marketplace include solar incentives you’re eligible for, including the federal ITC.
 If you’d prefer to start with ballpark cost and savings estimates, try our Solar Calculator.